 Distracted driving is a true hazard of the road.
 It’s the cause of countless accidents and is completely preventable.
-You may be surprised by some of the ways you can be distracted, however, and how just a few seconds of distracted driving can lead to a collision.
+Activities ranging from eating to texting divert a driver’s attention from what’s most important – the road.
+You may be surprised by how just a few seconds of distracted driving can lead to a collision.
 Be aware of these diversions so you can avoid them and stay focused on safe driving.

 Using a cellphone or other technology

-According to the National Highway Traffic Safety Administration (NHTSA), 3,450 people were killed in distracted driving-related vehicle accidents.
-That means 9% of all fatal crashes in 2016 involved distracted driving, and cellphone usage contributed to 14% of those crashes involving a fatality for that same year.
+According to the National Highway Traffic Safety Administration (NHTSA), 3,142 people were killed in distracted driving-related vehicle accidents.2 That means just over 9% of all fatal crashes in 2019 involved distracted driving.3

 Age is a factor, too